PIM1010 - Introduction: basis of assessment and time apportionment

 Income Tax (IT) Charge

 The charge for IT cases is on the full amount of the profits arising in the tax year (ITTOIA05/S270).
 The taxpayer therefore has to make a return to show the income of the year ended 5 April.
-However you should accept that this can be done either from accounts to 5 April, or by time apportionment between two sets of accounts drawn up to some other accounting date.
-You should normally expect a consistent approach to be used but do not resist a change to a 5 April accounting date.
+This can be done either from accounts to 5 April or by time apportionment between two sets of accounts drawn up to some other accounting date.
+You should normally expect a consistent approach to be used.

 IT - Rental business basis periods

 In a case like this the taxpayer may be unable to work out the profit or loss before the tax is due.
 They should pay tax on their best estimate of the final result.
 As a consequence they may overpay tax or underpay tax (which may lead to interest charges).
-A 5 April accounting date will avoid this problem and will also make the calculations a little easier.
+A 5 April accounting date avoids this problem.

 See below for more on apportionment methods.